HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    crossing curves come out of the same solves.
 Set it to zero for the pure bisection of the paper.

+``[calibration.phases.overrides]``
+   The two stages do not run the same model: the first is steady and reads a seepage mask at equilibrium, the second is transient over a span long enough to shape the recessions.
+The flow regime and the simulated period are properties of the model rather than of the search, so the phase declares them.
+A phase is refused if it overrides a path another phase freezes, or if it rewrites the calibration section under itself.

+``points_per_dim`` on a grid phase
+   What sets the number of points, not ``max_iter``.
+The grid adapter defaults to five per dimension and ``max_iter`` is only a ceiling, so a phase asking for nine trials without this keyword runs five.

 ``weighting = "area"``
    Recommended as soon as the mesh is refined along the streams, which is the usual refinement: an unweighted mean over-samples the river corridor, where